Global Brigades: History

-In 2007, Global Medical Brigades was disbanded and a new 501(c)(3) nonprofit corporation named Global Brigades, Inc., was incorporated in California.
-Under the leadership of its new CEO, Steven Atamian, Global Brigades focused on "holistic programming."
+In 2007, Atamian, Catherine Berman, Casey, Chauhan, and Nadershahi established a new US entity called Global Brigades, received its 501(c)(3) and incorporated in California.
+Under their leadership Global Brigades focused on "holistic programming" and with the help of graduate school advisor Don Osborne expanded into 30 new campuses.
 In 2008, Global Brigades continued expanding its programs into new types of brigades, such as Public Health, Human Rights, Microfinance, Architecture, and Environmental.
 Additionally, the organization experienced its first international expansion into Canada.
 By 2009, the organization had hired US employees "to manage administrative functions and support program development."
 The Global Brigades Association was formed in 2011 in an attempt to organize the now global organization into a single international entity.

-In 2015, the Inter-American Development Bank granted Global Brigades a $1 million grant to scale its finance and public health programming.
-The organization also launched its first social enterprise, Cafe Holistico, in partnership with coffee-growing communities in Central America, with the goal to double and triple farmer income while producing gourmet coffee for students to fundraise with.